Skip to main content

 Overview

-Stigg's price localization implementation can also be leveraged to test and gradually roll out pricing changes in specific geographies before applying the change to your main markets.
+Price localization allows you to expand to new markets by accommodating your product’s pricing to the local willingness to pay.
+Stigg’s price localization implementation can also be leveraged to test and gradually roll out pricing changes in specific geographies before applying the change to your main markets.
+Using Stigg’s price localization functionality, you can:

 1. Offer your products using different price points in different countries, for example: $X USD in the US, $Y USD in Israel.

-2. Offer your product in the local currency per country, decoupled from the current conversion rate, for example: $X USD in the US, β‚ΉY INR in India.
+2. Offer your product in the local currency per country, decoupled from the current conversion rate, for example: $X USD in the US, ₹Y INR in India.

 3. Display the localized prices to customers on your public pricing page and in-app paywalls.